South Koreans prepare to vote for 'least unpopular' presidential candidate | DW | 08.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The election campaign has been dominated by accusations of corruption and misbehavior, leaving voters to choose between two unpopular candidates who have failed to address the issues that impact people's lives.
+The election campaign has been dominated by accusations of corruption and misbehavior, leaving voters to choose between two unpopular candidates who've failed to address the issues impacting people's lives, say experts.

 South Koreans are set to vote in the nation's presidential election on Wednesday, the culmination of a vicious campaign between the two leading candidates that has created deep rifts in society.

-And warnings abound that whoever emerges victorious will be confronted with a host of pressing political problems made worse by that deeply divided public.
+And warnings abound that whoever emerges victorious will be confronted with a host of pressing political problems made worse by this deeply divided public.

-The two frontrunners for the post of president, presently held by Moon Jae-in, both held last-minute rallies in central Seoul on Tuesday.
+The two frontrunners eyeing the presidency, which is presently held by Moon Jae-in, both held last-minute rallies in central Seoul on Tuesday.

 Lee Jae-myung, the candidate for the ruling Democratic Party, spent the last few hours touring the city to encourage residents of the capital to back his campaign before a final address at the Chunggye Stream.